ax3l91/space-apps-2017-mayday-athens/Readme.md

 - Physical Simulation in 3D World Model

 # Visualization
 The visualization given at [Kp.ipynb] provides a first level of visualization.
-The index.html file provides a front end that pulls the simulation data and visualizes them in a user friendly way.
+The [index.html] file provides a front end that pulls the simulation data and visualizes them in a user friendly way.

-The visualization in the html file is split in fur parts.
+The visualization in the html file is split in four parts.
-  - 3D visualization of the globe with the simulated flight path pseudocolored according to the radiation intensity at each point.
+  - 3D visualization of the globe with the simulated flight path pseudo-colored according to the radiation intensity at each point.
   - 2D visualization of the world map marking the flight path and showing the expected aurora probability at each point.
   - Live chart of the cumulative radiation dose of the flight path to the distance traveled.
 The user can hover over the line of the chart to get exact values of time and total radiation dose value for a point in time.
   - Total radiation dosage and generated comments on the health aspects of the simulated flight in an. understandable way for the general public with examples out of the everyday life.